tkdevops-commit/digital-tools/README.md

 The purpose is to build supporting digital tools for larger digital, madia, business and enterprise based projects.

-All avaliable tools will listed on this readme page, just read the tool description and click the hyperlink.
+All avaliable tools will listed on this readme page.

+---

+## 📌 How to Use

+1. Click the link next to the tool name to open it in your browser.
+2. Use the tool directly—no downloads or setup needed.
+3. Export or capture your results for use on websites, social media, or presentations.

 ---